 We just have to get rid of this insidious evil amongst us first.

 And then we can get down to fighting our political (and cultural) differences under the original Constitutional rules, Republicans vs Hicks.
 Whatever.
 Then, just like 1856, you can start showing us which fork to use for the salad course, and we can show you how to tell a horse from a mule.
 Imagine the giant leap forward we will have made toward the original purpose of the Founders, and the giant leap we’ve taken the Republican Party away from the abyss it now teeters over?

 And if you don’t?

 Well, we will likely win anyway.
 Without you.
 That’s the catch.
 It’s your choice.
 But, as I keep saying, “You ride with criminals, you hang with criminals.”
-And we keep rope handy.
+(The Jake Spoon Law) And we keep rope handy.